Where will the project be located?

 How much power will SouthCoast Wind generate?

-We are developing a federal offshore lease area that has the potential to generate up to 2,400 megawatts (MW) of power, depending on technology.
-That is enough energy to power more than one million homes in the region.
+Our federal offshore lease area has the potential to generate up to 2,400 MW of electricity, depending on the selected turbine technology.
+That is enough clean energy to power more than one million homes in the region.

 What is the overall project timeline?

-We expect to deliver clean energy to New England by 2028.
+We expect to deliver clean energy to New England by the end of the decade.

 How can the public be involved in reviewing the project?